 Board a typical motorized Polynesian outrigger canoe and glide on deep blue waters towards the east coast of the island.
-You’ll travel upstream on the only navigable river in the Society Islands-the Faaroa River.
-Along the way, discover the lush vegetation of a tropical forest with wild hibiscus, purau trees, bamboo groves, Tahitian chestnut trees and much more.
-Leaving the river, you will transfer to a small motu, or island, where you will have time to enjoy the water and relax in the sun.Notes:Wear your swimsuit under your clothing; bring a towel, biodegradable sunscreen and a hat.
-At the beach, participants must hop out of the canoe using a side ladder and wade a few yards in shallow water to reach the beach.
+You’ll travel upstream on the only navigable river in the Society Islands -- the Faaroa River.
+Along the way, the steep riverbanks are clad in lush with jungle foliage and are home to a diverse range of bird species.
+Wild hibiscus trees (purau) grow along the sheer cliffs at the edge of the rain forest.
+Pass some villages en route -- a chance to observe the daily life of the inhabitants.
+Leaving the river, you will transfer to a small motu, or islet, where you will have time to enjoy the warm sea water and relax in the sun.Notes:Wear your swimsuit under your clothing; bring a towel, biodegradable sunscreen and a hat.
+At the beach, participants must hop out of the canoe using a side ladder and wade a few yards in shallow water to reach the shore.

 Average Customer Rating:

 (4 Reviews) 4

 Rating Snapshot(4 reviews)

 3 out of 4(75%)reviewers would recommend this product to a friend.